dustinpfister/blog_posts/_posts/python-standard-library-random.md

 ## 4 - Conclusion

 The random library is then the standard go to library to do anything that I want to do with random numbers.
-For the most part I often use random numbers when it comes to creating various kinds of game projects, and when making games I prefer to do so in a javaScript enviorment.
-Still it is nice to learn how to do all the various things that I like to do in javaScript with python, and knaowing how to come up with random numbers sur is one such thing that comes to mind with that.
+For the most part I often use random numbers when it comes to creating various kinds of game projects, and when making games I prefer to do so in a javaScript environment.
+Still it is nice to learn how to do all the various things that I like to do in javaScript with python, and knowing how to come up with random numbers sur is one such thing that comes to mind with that.